syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Sorting.md

 _Figure : Multi sorting in touch device_

-> Note : To enable Multi Sorting, use AllowMultiSorting() property of Grid
+N> To enable Multi Sorting, use AllowMultiSorting() property of Grid

 ## Multi sorting key configs